Our Leadership Team

 Kathryn House, Project Coordinator

 Kathryn is a doctoral candidate in Practical Theology.
 Her research interests include constructive and feminist theologies, soteriologies, intersections of race, gender, and sexuality in evangelical Christian traditions and ecclesiologies.
-She is in the process of ordination in the American Baptist Churches, USA and a member of The First Baptist Church in Jamaica Plain, MA.
+Kathryn is ordained in the American Baptist Churches, USA and the Alliance of Baptists.
+She is a member of The First Baptist Church in Jamaica Plain, MA.

 Dr. Calvillo teaches courses at the intersection of sociological methods and lived religion.
 He is part of the Latino Protestant Congregations project, a Lilly funded national study on Latino churches.
 He has also conducted extensive community based research on Latino Catholic and Protestant churches.
 His work is particularly attuned to how urban contexts shape congregational experiences and how demographic change relates to religious change.